Xairos/Co-op-Reports/ecobee.md

 # Milestones and Major Projects

-I learned an incredible amount during my time at ecobee, far beyond my other co-op experinces (which were also enriching).
+I learned an incredible amount during my time at ecobee.
+Monitoring and on-call were two of the major topics I undertook during my terms.

 ## Monitoring